We’re often asked, what’s the difference between Gap Selling Sales Training and MEDDIC Sales Training.

 Now these aren’t bad criteria unto themselves, but I want you stay in that buyer or prospect mode.
 Imagine, you’re a buyer and this is how they view you and your organization.
 Imagine they are asking you these questions.
 How many of these 7 criteria actually provide value to YOU the buyer vs. how many are designed to assist the salesperson in getting the sale done, RATHER than help you the buyer make sound decision?
 Imagine being on the other end of the phone as a salesperson peppers you with questions about who the economic buyer is, or what your decision criteria are, or who the champion is going to be, etc.

 If you’re viewing this from the buyer’s perspective, I’m sure it’s becoming pretty clear.
-The MEDDIC sales approach isn’t very buyer or prospect-centric.
+The MEDDIC sales training/approach isn’t very buyer or prospect-centric.
 It doesn’t focus on you.
 It’s all about the salesperson.
 Only 1 1/2 or 2 elements of MEDDIC actually offer you, the buyer any value.

 MEDDIC Sales Training is too Sales-Centric